novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 }
 ```

-The internet gateway associated into two zones that we just created.
-In this example it is required for the application hosted within instances on this zones to be able to connect to the internet.
+The internet gateway associated with two zones that we just created.
+In this example, it is required for the application hosted within instances on these zones to be able to connect to the internet.

 #### 3.5.
 Define ALB resource block, listener, security group, and target group